Red Sox vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Boston Red Sox and Rafael Devers take the field against Freddie Freeman and the Los Angeles Dodgers on Friday, in the first game of a three-game series at Fenway Park.
+Mookie Betts and the Los Angeles Dodgers will see James Paxton on the mound for the Boston Red Sox in the second game of a three-game series, Saturday at 4:10 PM ET.

-The Dodgers are favored in this one, at -115, while the underdog Red Sox have -105 odds to win.
-The over/under is 10.5 runs for the game.
+The Dodgers are favored in this one, at -135, while the underdog Red Sox have +110 odds to upset.
+The total for the contest is set at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.